torvalds/linux/Documentation/x86/boot.rst

-In 64-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
+In 64-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally kyeswn as "zero page").
 The memory for struct boot_params could be allocated anywhere (even above 4G) and initialized to all zero.
 Then, the setup header at offset 0x01f1 of kernel image on should be loaded into struct boot_params and examined.
 The end of setup header